 Prior to being named the President of Voorhees College, Evans served as the Interim President of South Carolina State University (SCSU), in Orangeburg, SC, where he also served as the provost and chief academic officer.
 Evans is well-versed in many areas; these include leadership and supervision in all academic programs and curriculum development, faculty recruitment, enrollment management, strategic planning, and the accreditation process.
 Under his leadership as interim president of South Carolina State University, enrollment exceeded its goal and fundraising increased by 687%; alumni support also improved, and the University achieved a balanced budget.

 Currently, Evans is active in many organizations such as the NAACP, Black Family Preservation Group, the National Association of Black School Educators, Toastmasters International, and Alpha Phi Alpha Fraternity, Incorporated.
 He has served on the boards of the Sickle Cell Association, Boys and Girls Club, Kiwanis Club International, and the AIDS Action Coalition.
-He is also an ordained elder with the Church of God in Christ International.
+He is also an ordained elder with the Church of God in Christ Incorporated.

 Evans, who enjoys traveling, playing tennis, cooking, reading and singing, hails from a long line of educators.
 His grandfather was a principal, and his mother, uncle, and several aunts were teachers.
 After being strongly encouraged by his supervisor, Dr. Evans pursued a career in K-12 administration.
 He chose a career in higher education because he wanted to effect change in the education of young black children by training those who would eventually educate them.